cmgriffing/blog-gatsby/src/blog/2023/code-locality-concerns.md

 title: "Code Locality Concerns"
 date: "2023-09-20"
 slug: "code-locality-concerns"
-coverImage: "../images/2023/concerns.avif"
+coverImage: "../images/2023/elena-mozhvilo-yyBzyiGEh6s-unsplash.jpg"
 description: "Recently, on stream, I needed to focus an element.
-It wasn;t focusing until I kicked the focus to the next iteration of the event loop.
+It wasn't focusing until I kicked the focus to the next iteration of the event loop.
 There are a few ways to do such a thing and it brought up a concern I had about code locality vs being idiomatic."
 ---

 Recently, on stream, I needed to focus an element.
 It wasn't focusing until I kicked the focus to the next iteration of the event loop.
 There are a few ways to do such a thing and it brought up a concern I had about code locality vs being idiomatic.